 There are three avenues of opportunity: events, trends and conditionsSun Tzu, “The Art of War”

 Trend following has proven as one of the most effective investment strategies since the 1970s.
-Indeed, trendn following may well be the only valid approach to navigating the uncertainty in global securities markets.
+Indeed, trend following may well be the only valid approach to navigating uncertainty in global securities markets.
 Commodities Trading Advisors (CTAs), hedge funds that tend to rely on systematic trend following have delivered stellar performance and sustained it, in many cases for decades.